 - a check on your medical history to see if you have previously had treatments that involve suppressing the immune system.

 During treatment, you will mostly be under the care of the haematology team and they will be involved with your after care to ensure that you make a good recovery.

 An AHSCT multidisciplinary healthcare team should coordinate your assessment, treatment and care.
-It should include an MS specialist neurologist and a haematologist as well as other relevant health professionals such as AHSCT specialist nurses, physiotherapists, occupational therapists, counsellors and dieticians.
+It should include an MS specialist neurologist and a haematologist as well as other relevant health professionals such as AHSCT specialist nurses, physiotherapists, occupational therapists, counsellors and dietitians.

 Regulation of stem cell therapy

 In the UK, any hospital performing transplants, including stem cell therapy, must be accredited by the Joint Accreditation Committee-ISCT & EBMT (JACIE).
 The transplant centre has to show that procedures are being carried out to agreed standards by suitably trained staff.
 Accredited centres are inspected regularly to make sure that these standards have been maintained.

 JACIE standards have been adopted in some other countries.
 You can see JACIE accredited centres in the UK and abroad on a map.
 Other countries may have their own standards, for example FACT in the USA.

 Results of stem cell clinical trials in MS